 Was the Berlin Wall in East or West Germany?

 into two distinct parts: East and West.
-To understand the answer to this question, we need to dive deeper into
+The solution requires analyzing deeper into

 the historical background of Germany and the geopolitical situation after World War II.